SymfonyCasts/api-platform3/sfcasts/ep2-security/plain-password.md

 Create a new PHP class called, how about, `UserResourceTest`.
 Make it extend our custom `ApiTestCase`, then we just need to `use ResetDatabase`:

+***TIP
+To use Foundry factories in a test, also add a `use Factories;` trait to the top of your test class.
+Things worked without that in this case, but in the future, you'll likely get an error.
+***

 [[[ code('b369ad30a9') ]]]

 We don't need `HasBrowser` because that's already done in the base class.